vvguard/notes/FAISSnotes.md

 FAISS (Facebook AI Similarity Search) is a Python library developed by Facebook AI Research for efficient similarity search and clustering tasks on large datasets.
 It's designed to work with high-dimensional data, such as vectors representing images, audio, text embeddings, and more.

-- Purpose: FAISS is primarily used for searching and retrieving similar items in a dataset efficiently.
-This is particularly valuable in applications like image and video search, recommendation systems, natural language processing, and more.

 - Efficiency: FAISS is optimized for speed and scalability.
-It employs various techniques such as index structures, quantization, and multi-threading to enable fast similarity searches even on massive datasets.
+Some techniques used to enable fast similarity searches even on massive datasets are
+- Sub index structures,
+-
+-   quantization, and multi-threading .

 - Indexing: FAISS provides different indexing structures like Product Quantization (PQ), Inverted File, Hierarchical Navigable Small World (HNSW), and more.
 These structures organize the data in a way that speeds up the search process by reducing the number of comparisons needed.